hashicorp/terraform-provider-azurerm/website/docs/r/datadog_monitors.html.markdown

 An `identity` block exports the following:

-* `principal_id` - The Principal ID for the Service Principal associated with the Identity of this datadog Monitor.
+* `principal_id` - The Principal ID for the Service Principal associated with the Identity of this Datadog Monitor.

-* `tenant_id` - The Tenant ID for the Service Principal associated with the Identity of this datadog Monitor.
+* `tenant_id` - The Tenant ID for the Service Principal associated with the Identity of this Datadog Monitor.

 -> You can access the Principal ID via `${azurerm_datadog_monitor.example.identity.0.principal_id}` and the Tenant ID via `${azurerm_datadog_monitor.example.identity.0.tenant_id}`